ericwestbrook/left-field-locator/README.md

 ## Next steps

-I stood true to only using a couple of hours on this.
+I stayed true to only using a couple of hours on this.
 If I was going to spend more, I would first implement gulp with sass & uglify (of which I have already put the appropriate libraries in place).
 I would split the controllers and services for the front-end to separate files that are then compiled.
 I would also visualize this by simply adding a google world map embed and plotting the points of search locations with lines leading to the home location.